 Relinquishment of Parental Rights For the Purpose of Adoption

 Children can only have a maximum of two parents according to Illinois law.
 A parent may be asked to terminate his or her parental rights so that another parent can adopt the child.
 If the biological parent agrees to the adoption, he or she will fill out a Consent to Adoption form as well as an affidavit asserting that:

 - He or she is, in fact, the child’s biological parent

 - He or she understands that the child is being considered for adoption

 - He or she agrees to the adoption

 A voluntary termination of parental rights may be eligible for reversal if the termination was the result of duress or fraud.
 The decision may also be reversed if the Department of Family Services files a motion to restore parental rights based on the best interests of the child.

 Contact a St. Charles Child Custody Lawyer

 Parents automatically have certain rights and responsibilities under Illinois law.
 However, these parental rights may be voluntarily or involuntarily terminated in certain circumstances.
-If you want to learn more about adoption or the termination of parental rights, contact a seasoned Illinois family law attorney at Shaw Family Law, P.C.
+If you want to learn more about adoption or the termination of parental rights, contact a seasoned Illinois family law attorney at Shaw Sanders, P.C.
 Call our office today at 630-584-5550 and schedule a confidential consultation to discuss your needs.